reexjungle/xcal/README.md

 ### Running xCal
 1. Select the *xcal.application.server.web.local* as start project.
-2. Run the project -> voila! xCal starts running!
+2. Run the project -> voila! xCal runs!

 ##### *Notes*
 * All dependencies should be correctly-configured for xCal to run successfully (More on [Dependencies][])